Stem Cell / Organoid and Genome Editing (SCOGE)

 The objective of this core is to assist Digestive Health Center (DHC) investigators to use state-of-the-art technology of human pluripotent stem cells and organoids to advance translational research in digestive diseases.
-The services are provided by the staff of the Cincinnati Children's Pluripotent Stem Cell Facility (PSCF) under the leadership of Dr. Chris Mayhew and Dr. James Wells and the Transgenic Animal and Genome Editing Core (TAGE) led by Dr. Yueh-Chiang Hu.
+The services are provided by the staff of the Cincinnati Children's Pluripotent Stem Cell Facility (PSCF) under the leadership of Dr. Chris Mayhew and Dr. James Wells and the Transgenic Animal and Genome Editing Facility (TAGE) led by Dr. Yueh-Chiang Hu.

 - Generation of human induced pluripotent stem cells (iPSCs)

 from DHC-relevant patient